Forgot password

 Tip:look into alternate variants where possible

-There are some interesting variants for the decks in this list, including a Venusaur ex deck list with Exeggutor ex as a secondary damage dealer.
+There are interesting variants for the decks in this list, including a Venusaur ex deck list with Exeggutor ex as a secondary damage dealer.
 Exeggutor ex has a low-cost, high-damage attack, which can help to fill in the gaps where Venusaur ex might struggle to get a Knock Out.

 Erika and Sabrina should be at the top of the list if you’re planning to play this deck.
 Erika’s ability to top up Grass-type Pokémon with 50 HP can come in handy while setting up, and Sabrina is inarguably one of the most essential Supporters in the game.

-5) Charizard ex
+6) Charizard ex

 Sabrina, Charizard ex, and Moltres ex Pokémon TCG cards.

 Charizard ex is the star of the show in terms of damage output and survivability, and the inclusion of Moltres ex provides an extra source of damage if needed.
-Sabrina is an essential Trainer for this deck, giving the user control over the opponent’s cards.

-4) Mewtwo ex
+5) Mewtwo ex

 Gardevoir, Sabrina, and Mewtwo ex Pokémon TCG Pocket cards.

 Mewtwo ex and Gardevoir make a lethal combo.
-Images via The Pokémon Company.
-Remix by Dot Esports
+Images via The Pokémon Company, remix by Dot Esports

 With a similar ability to its standard Pokémon TCG counterpart, Gardevoir is one of the most interesting Stage Two Pokémon that you can add to a Psychic-type deck.
-It fits into the Mewtwo ex deck list perfectly, offering unparalleled control and easy set-up.
+It does take a minute to set up, but once it’s in motion, it’s a fantastic tool.

-It’s not the most lethal in terms of damage, but being able to move Energy around so freely every turn makes setting up a breeze—and it’s an incredible tool to have on hand when trying to set up Mewtwo ex with Psydrive, too.
+Gardevoir isn’t the most lethal in terms of damage, but being able to move Energy around so freely every turn makes setting up a breeze—and it’s an incredible tool to have on hand when trying to set up Mewtwo ex with Psydrive, too.

 3) Pikachu ex